GLOBAL MARKETS-China property fears hurt shares, dollar climbs

 Asia-Pacific valuations https://tmsnrt.rs/2Dr2BQA

-(Reporting by Wayne Cole and Alun John, additional reporting by Ankur Bannerjee in Singapore; Editing by Sam Holmes and Bernadette Baum)
+(Reporting by Wayne Cole and Alun John, Editing by Sam Holmes, Bernadette Baum and Christina Fincher)

 ((Wayne.Cole@thomsonreuters.com; 612 9171 7144; Reuters Messaging: wayne.cole.thomsonreuters.com@reuters.net))